Xevrac/iw5mapvote/README.md

 * Collection of popular maps
 * Supports custom XNET gamemodes (you can edit this to your liking for default)
 * Includes our own preconfigured gamemodes Infected, TDM, DOM, FFA, SD
+* Players can vote for Hardcore gamemode types

 # Installation